BBQ & Grilling Tips

 shame to spend your hard earned money on meat and vegetables

 and ruin it because you did not prepare your grill properly.
+Be calm and cook on.

-Be patient.
 Your Mom told you this and she is right.

 If you saw smoke, fire, and a guy with a long fork you